Valerie J Karplus

 Valerie J. Karplus is an Associate Professor in the department of Engineering and Public Policy.

 Karplus studies resource and environmental management in organizations operating in diverse national and industry contexts, with a focus on the role of institutions and management practices in explaining performance.
-Areas of expertise include decarbonization of global corporate and industrial supply chains, regional approaches to low carbon transition, and the integrated design and evaluation of energy, air quality, and climate policies.
+Areas of expertise include regional approaches to low carbon transition, decarbonization of global corporate supply chains, and the integrated design and evaluation of energy, air quality, and climate policies.
 Karplus has taught courses on public policy analysis, global business strategy and organization, entrepreneurship, and the political economy of energy transitions.
-At CMU, she runs the Laboratory for Energy and Organizations at the Wilton E. Scott Institute for Energy Innovation, where she is a faculty affiliate.
-Karplus is also a faculty affiliate of the MIT Energy Initiative, the MIT Center for Energy and Environmental Policy Research, and the MIT Joint Program on the Science and Policy of Global Change.
+At CMU, she runs the Laboratory for Energy and Organizations at the CMU Wilton E. Scott Institute for Energy Innovation.

 Karplus is an affiliate of the Scott Energy Institute.
 She previously served on the faculty at the MIT Sloan School of Management.
 From 2011-2016, she directed the MIT-Tsinghua China Energy and Climate Project.

 Karplus holds a BS in biochemistry and political science from Yale University and a PhD in engineering systems from MIT.